-A hazard vulnerability analysis (HVA) is completed to determine which hazards require special attention.
+A hazard vulnerability analysis (HVA) is completed to evaluate which hazards require special attention.
 The HVA provides a systematic approach to recognizing hazards that may affect demand for the hospitals services or its ability to provide those services.
 The risks associated with each hazard are analyzed to prioritize planning, mitigation, response and recovery activities.
-The hazard vulnerability analysis is evaluated annually, at a minimum, to assess the hospital's emergency management activities and to identify necessary changes, additional planning activities and specific exercise scenarios if required.
+Refer to the Emergency Operations Pan for additional details.